amro-kamal/Machine-Learning-From-Scratch/Neural Networks From Scratch/Simple CNN models lib from scratch/READEME.md

 **Alexnet**

 First prepare your data using pytorch dataloader.
-Here will I use cifar10 dataset from torchvision
+Here I will use cifar10 dataset from torchvision.
  ```python
 import troch.nn as nn
 from torchvision.datasets import CIFAR10